J-Fo-S/scu-app-tech/README.md

 # SCU - Applications in Information and 'Emergent' Technology

 ## ATTENTION: You will need to learn to read effectively and for different purposes - sometimes previewing, skimming and scanning, and sometimes intensively.
-Please see [here for strategies on how to do so](https://student.unsw.edu.au/reading-strategies)
+[Please review these strategies on how to do so](https://student.unsw.edu.au/reading-strategies)

 ### Week 0